ACF River Basin: Water wars

-These states and Alabama have been involved in a water-use dispute for two decades, known as the Tri-state water dispute.
+Beginning in 1991, the states of Alabama, Florida, and Georgia have been embroiled in a large-scale legal conflict over the Appalachicola-Chattahoochee-Flint river basin and its resources, known as the Tri-state water dispute.
 Georgia has also lobbied the United States Congress to end navigation on the Appalachicola and lower Chattahoochee, to conserve more water during droughts.
 Keeping the two rivers at a navigable depth during these times requires large releases from dams upstream, sending potential drinking water downstream for shipping, and often dropping lakes to levels dangerous to boaters.